-During 2017, and until August 2017, Ronald V. DaVella served as our Lead Director.
-In August 2017, our Board appointed Matthew E. Rubel as our Lead Director.
+During 2016, and until March 2017, Richard A. Kerley served as our Lead Director.
+Following Mr. Kerley's resignation from that role for personal reasons, in March 2017 our Board appointed Ronald V. DaVella as our Lead Director.
 The Lead Director is responsible for coordinating the scheduling and agenda of Board meetings and the preparation and distribution of agenda materials.
 The Lead Director presides at Board meetings and oversees the scope, quality and timeliness of the flow of information from our management to the Board and serves as an independent point of contact for stockholders wishing to communicate with the Board.